Sahibzada Abdul Latif: Background

 He was a learned man, fluent in Persian, Pashto, and Arabic.
 It is also claimed that he owned a large piece of land in Khost Province.
 Abdul Latif is often called the Sayyed-ul-Shuhada (leader of the Martyrs) within the Ahmadiyya Movement in Islam.
 He had visited Hoshiarpur, and frequented Deoband a city and a municipal board in Saharanpur district in the state of Uttar Pradesh India.
-It is famous for its 'Dar ul Uloom, about 150 km from Delhi.
+It is famous for its Darul Uloom, about 150 km from Delhi.

 Abdul Latif was an eminent member of the Ulama of Afghanistan.
 He had great influence on the Afghan kings and its darbar; as claimed by Zahoor Ahmad, he had the honour to place the Amir's crown on the head of Habibullah Khan himself on the eve of his coronation in 1901.

 At the time when the British were attempting to set the limit of King Abdur Rahman Khan's political sphere of influence, Abdul Latif and Sardar Shireendil Khan were chosen to represent the Afghan side.

 In 1889 Abdul Latif heard about Mirza Ghulam Ahmad of Qadian, British India, who claimed to be the Promised Messiah and Imam Mahdi.
 He sent one of his pupils, Maulvi Abdur Rahman, to British India on a secret mission.
 Abdur Rahman returned after having accepted Mirza Ghulam Ahmad, and joining the Ahmadiyya Movement in Islam, bringing with him some books written by Mirza Ghulam Ahmad for him to read.
 After Abdul Latif read one of Mirza Ghulam Ahmad's books, he joined the Ahmadiyya Movement in Islam.